taskflow/taskflow/README.md

 // create a task B after A
 tf::Task B = tf.emplace([&] () {
-  // no guarantee for value to be 10 nor fuA ready }).name("B");
+  // no guarantee for value to be 10
+}).name("B");

 A.precede(B);